Antonio Piccolo (footballer, born 1990)

-Antonio Piccolo (born 18 July 1990) is an Italian footballer.
+Antonio Piccolo (born 18 July 1990) is an Italian footballer who plays as a goalkeeper.

-Biography
+Career

 Youth career

 Born in Pomigliano d'Arco, Campania region, Piccolo was signed by Northern Italy club Torino F.C. at young age.
 He was the backup of Lys Gomis in 2007–08 reserve league.
-In 2008, Piccolo was signed by city rival Juventus F.C.
-He compete with Carlo Pinsoglio for the first choice in the first half of the reserve league, which Piccolo played in round 2, 4, 7, 9, 12 and round 20.
+In 2008, Piccolo was signed by city rival Juventus FC He compete with Carlo Pinsoglio for the first choice in the first half of the reserve league, which Piccolo played in round 2, 4, 7, 9, 12 and round 20.
 In the second half of season Timothy Nocchi became the second keeper with two appearances.
 In June 2009 Piccolo was lent to Juventus Berretti U18 team, or the B team of the reserve, for the playoffs round.
 The Old Lady was beaten by A.C.
 Milan in the final (1–2) of the wildcard group, however Juventus only used two "more mature" players Piccolo and Alessio Curcio in the starting line-up, and most of its original Berretti team, however Milan used majority of its A.C.
 Milan Primavera (despite not all of the regular starter) and some Berretti players.
 Pinsoglio continued to play as the first choice in 2009–10 reserve league.